timruiterkamp/presentations/Presentation2.md

   * copyFile() - copy the file

 * Stream
   * createReadStream() - Create readstream that connects to another file.
-Reads file linked to res | other side of the netwerk | return results.
+Reads file linked to result | other side of the netwerk | return results.
 Connection is divided in chunks
   * pipe() - connect file
   * WriteStream() - send information to file
   * Don't read the full file at once but in chunks